KaisenAmin/c_std/README.md

 - `ConfigFile` : The ConfigFile library provides a flexible and easy-to-use solution for handling configuration files in C.
 - `Map` : This C library provides a generic implementation of a map, also known as an associative array.
 - `Span` : This C library provides a generic implementation of span container in C++ for working with contiguous memory.
+- `Algorithm` : This C Library provies wide range of functionality in genecit mode like std::algorithm in cpp.

 Each module comes with a `.c` source file and a `.h` header file, along with a `README.md` file that provides information on how to use that specific module.